StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 #### Add Tasting Notes page
 1. The current tasting note as read only.
 2. A text input to allow the user to add 155 characters of free text (stamped with the username).
+3. A Save button to append documents in the [MongoDB](https://www.mongodb.com/) database.

 ### Approach